abideen-olawuwo/House-Prediction/README.md

 - sample_submission.csv - a benchmark submission from a linear regression on year and month of sale, lot square footage, and number of bedrooms

 3. Evaluation
-The evaluation metric is to get the best accuray
+The evaluation metric is to get the best accuray.

+4. Features
+The feature of the dataset includes;